Docs

 railway init

-This prompts you to name your project and select a team to create the project in.
+This prompts you to name your project and select a workspace to create the project in.

 Local Development